deepikaksr/hand_gesture_interpreter/README.md

 This project implements a real-time hand gesture interpreter that not only detects hand landmarks using MediaPipe and OpenCV but also interprets hand gestures into numbers and their corresponding meanings.
 The system leverages a CSV dataset for digit recognition (using a k‑NN classifier) and a custom-trained Teachable Machine Keras model for gesture meaning interpretation.

 ## Features
-•⁠  ⁠Real-time hand landmark detection using webcam
+- ⁠Real-time hand landmark detection using webcam
-•⁠  ⁠Visualization of detected hand landmarks
+- Visualization of detected hand landmarks
-•⁠  ⁠Digit recognition using a k‑NN classifier based on CSV dataset •⁠  ⁠Gesture meaning interpretation using a Teachable Machine Keras model •⁠  ⁠Smoothing of predictions to enhance reliability
+- ⁠Digit recognition using a k‑NN classifier based on CSV dataset
+- ⁠Gesture meaning interpretation using a Teachable Machine Keras model
+- ⁠Smoothing of predictions to enhance reliability

 ## Requirements
 - Python 3.6 or higher